mohitpai/journey-optimizer.en/help/using/data/get-started-schemas.md

 Learn how to use Schemas user interface in [this documentation](https://experienceleague.adobe.com/docs/experience-platform/xdm/ui/overview.html){target="_blank"}

-Step by step documentation to create a schema using the Schema Editor is available in [this page](https://experienceleague.adobe.com/docs/experience-platform/xdm/tutorials/create-schema-ui.html){target="_blank"}
+Step-by-step documentation to create a schema using the Schema Editor is available in [this page](https://experienceleague.adobe.com/docs/experience-platform/xdm/tutorials/create-schema-ui.html){target="_blank"}

 ## How-to video{#video-schema}